 Be aware that using this tool does not guarantee that you will be able to grade your books without any argument from another collector, but it will certainly provide you with a third-party reasoning for your grade, which you can then refer to when discussing the reasons for your grade.

 ON SELLING YOUR COMICS - If you are interested in selling your books, and want to go beyond just getting an average idea of their value, eBay.com is certainly the most likely place for you to be able to place books up for auction - particularly if you have a scanner.
 Even if you don't have a way to get a picture of your comics onto eBay, it's still your best bet to get the best value for your books.
-Other places are Krause.com or Collectit.net or Collect.com and there are other comics classified places where you can place an ad & put the books up for sale at no cost (though the fee for eBay is miniscule).
+Other places are Collect.com, MyComicShop.com and AtomicAvenue.com (which is paired with ComicBase.com, where you can get a free tool to make a database of your comics & grades with a button to sell on Atomic Avenue).
+There are also other comics classified places where you can place an ad & put the books up for sale at no cost (though the fee for eBay is miniscule).

 Here is an example of where the Indicia appears: